Twitter no longer using "official" check marks. "I killed it," Elon Musk says.

 Twitter's current system of using blue checks to confirm an account's authenticity will soon go away for those who don't pay a monthly fee.
 Instead, people who pay $8 a month will receive blue checks and have access to some bonus features, such as fewer ads and the ability to have tweets gain greater visibility.

 Experts have expressed concern that making the checkmark available to anyone willing to pay a fee could lead to more impostor accounts, misinformation and scams on Twitter.
-Musk on Wednesday vowed to ban Twitter accounts that were impersonating others, saying the company would "actively suspend accounts engaged in deception or trickery of any kind."
+In a live audio conversation on Twitter Spaces on Wednesday Musk vowed to ban Twitter accounts that were impersonating others, saying the company would "actively suspend accounts engaged in deception or trickery of any kind."

 "It will be less special, obviously, to have a check mark, but I think this is a good thing," he said.
 "Don't we believe in, one person one vote?
 I think we do.
 I actually don't like the lords-and-peasants situation where some people have blue check marks and some don't."

 Musk, who officially took control of Twitter a week ago after completing his $44 billion acquisition, has previously said he's committed to eliminating spam and bots on the platform.
-He's betting that a paywall of $8 a month would raise the bar for spammers, dramatically reducing the amount of harassment and robo-tweets on the platform.
+He's betting that a paywall of $8 a month will raise the bar for authenticity and good behavior, dramatically reducing the amount of harassment and robo-tweets on the platform.

 "Creating a fake account is expretemly cheap.
 Maybe a tenth of a penny.
 By charging $8 a month it raises the cost of a bot or troll somewhere between 1,000 and 100,000," he said Wednesday.
 "The propensity of someone to engage in hate speech, if they have paid $8 and are risking the suspension of their account, is far, far less."

-Musk also warned his followers to prepare for plenty more changes on the platform.
+Musk also warned his followers on Wednesday to prepare for plenty more changes on the platform.

 "Please note that Twitter will do lots of dumb things in coming months.
-We will keep what works & change what doesn't," he said.
+We will keep what works & change what doesn't," he tweeted.

-Mondelez International CEO Dirk Van de Put told Reuters that the food giant has stopped advertising on Twitter because of a spike in hate speech on the service following Musk's takeover.
+Oreo maker Mondelez International's CEO Dirk Van de Put told Reuters that the food giant has stopped advertising on Twitter because of a spike in hate speech on the service following Musk's takeover.

 "What we've seen recently since the change on Twitter has been announced, is the amount of hate speech increase significantly," he said.
 "We felt there is a risk our advertising would appear next to the wrong messages," he said.